Frequently Asked Questions¶

 If you comment on somebody’s post, it depends on the original posts audience.
 If it’s a public post, your comment will be public.
 If the post was to a limited audience, only the original author will be able to see your comment.
 Some of this may change a little in the future…

-Why I cannot find somebody when fulfilling the To: or CC: boxes?¶
+Why can’t I find somebody when fulfilling the To: or CC: boxes?¶

 You can send/CC to the people you follow.